Silibinin

 Silibinin (INN), also known as silybin (both from Silybum, the generic name of the plant from which it is extracted), is the major active constituent of silymarin, a standardized extract of the milk thistle, containing a mixture of flavonolignans consisting of silibinin, isosilibinin, silychristin, silidianin, and others.
 Silibinin itself is a mixture of two diastereomers, silybin A and silybin B, in approximately equimolar ratio.

-Silibinin is used in pure forms as a medication, and more frequently as an active ingredient in milk thistle–derived herbal supplements.
+In some European countries, silibinin is available as part of the silymarin extract for oral use and as a water solution containing the dihemisuccinate disodium salt for intravenous injection.
+The extract is also available in other regions as a dietary supplement.

 Medical uses

+Amanita poisoning

+Intravenous silibinin (specifically the water-soluble form of silibinin-C-2',3-dihydrogen succinate disodium [silibinin dihemisuccinate disodium], trade name Legalon) is approved in Europe for Amanita poisoning.
+It is not approved in the US but can be obtained through the Expanded Access IND mechanism.
+This form is not found on the European Medicines Agency approved drug list, which means that if it is approved in Europe, it is only approved by some specific national agencies.
+It is not found on the list of Italian Medicines Agency.

+Other hepatoprotective uses

-For approved drug preparations and parenteral applications in the treatment of Amanita mushroom poisoning, the water-soluble silibinin-C-2',3-dihydrogensuccinate disodium salt is used.
-In 2012, the same compound also received Orphan Medicinal Product Designation for the prevention of recurrent hepatitis C in liver transplant recipients by the European Commission.
+In 2012, the dihemisuccinate disodium compound received Orphan Medicinal Product Designation for the prevention of recurrent hepatitis C in liver transplant recipients by the European Commission.

-Silibinin is available in many EU countries for treatment of toxic liver damage (e.g., as an intravenous formulation used in death cap poisoning) or as adjunctive therapy in chronic hepatitis and cirrhosis.
+Oral products containing silibinin is approved in some EU countries as adjunctive therapy in chronic hepatitis and cirrhosis.
+The European Medicines Agency published an assessment report on oral forms of S. marianum fruit in 2018, in which the hepatoprotective use is listed as "well established" in Austria, Belgium, Croatia, Czechia, Estonia, France, Germany, Latvia, Lithania, Spain, and Slovakia.
+In Italy, it is approved under the brand name Legalon as an ethanol extract of S. marianum.

 There is limited evidence to support use of silibinin-containing products as a supplement in people with chronic liver disease.
 A systematic review and meta-analysis concluded that silymarin does not affect all-cause mortality in persons with cirrhosis, but it may help prevent liver-related mortality in those patients.
 There is mixed evidence for silibinin as an anti-inflammatory agent in alcohol-related liver disease or non-alcoholic fatty liver disease, and trials continue.
 There is little evidence to support a meaningful antiviral effect of milk thistle in chronic hepatitis C.